 What is the long term plan for the management of The Pond?

-The Pond is within the Shoalwater Islands Marine Park.
+The Pond is located within the Shoalwater Islands Marine Park (SIMP).
 The Department of Biodiversity Conservation and Attraction (DBCA) is responsible for the management of the marine park and is guided by the Shoalwater Islands Marine Park Management Plan.
 The Plan refers to water quality in a number of sections to achieve the vision of the marine park.
 Therefore, DBCA will be the lead agency in regards to the long-term Pond management.
 Please refer your enquiries to wanneroo@dbca.wa.gov.au.